ipfn/specs/README.md

 ## Note

-Focus is on V8 (Browser) and WASM and support of Docker through extension.
+Focus is on V8 (Browser) and WASM — support of Docker through extension.